comprna/R2Dtool/README.md

 ### Installation and dependencies

-To install txannotate, clone the entire git repository, and make R and the listed R packages available in your environment.
+txannotate scripts require no installation beyond the availability of R and the listed packages:

 Installation:
 ```
 git clone git@github.com:comprna/txannotate.git
 ```

 Dependencies:
 ```
 r==4.2.0
 tidyverse==1.3.1